 Babu Lourduraj John Mariadoss, Ph.D.

-Dr. Babu Lourduraj John Mariadoss is Assistant Professor of the Department of Marketing at Washington State University where he has been a faculty member since 2007.
-He received his Ph.D. in Business Administration (Marketing) from the University of Houston in 2007.
-He currently teaches Product Management (at the undergraduate level), International Marketing (both at the undergraduate and graduate levels), and the Doctoral Seminar in Marketing Strategy.
+Dr. Babu Lourduraj John Mariadoss is Associate Professor and IBUS Fellow in the Department of Marketing and International Business, at Washington State University.
+He received his Ph.D. in Business Administration (Marketing) from the University of Houston and currently teaches the undergraduate and graduate courses in International Marketing and Doctoral Seminars in Research Methods and Marketing Strategy.

 Dr. John Mariadoss’ primary research interests focus on various aspects of Marketing Strategy theory and practice, specifically (i) B2B Relationships, (ii) Sales Strategy and (iii) Branding Strategy.
 His research has been published in the Journal of Marketing Research, Journal of the Academy of Marketing Science, Marketing Letters, Journal of International Marketing, Industrial Marketing Management, and Journal of Personal Selling and Sales Management.
 In 2008, he received the Mary Kay Dissertation Award, from the Academy of Marketing Science, and the AMA Sales SIG Doctoral Dissertation Award, from the American Marketing Association’s Selling and Sales Management Special Interest Group.